 Project experience, in addition to the work noted above, includes speculative new houses for developers ranging from 1,500sqft through to 8,500sqft; one of homes for private clients in both very traditional and very contemporary styles; masterplanning projects for housing schemes of several hundred units through to a new leisure and holiday park; and residential care facilities including supported living units and vulnerable family units.

 As part of his on-going Social Responsibility work Leigh was Chairman of Farnham Round Table for 2011/12 and has also previously been the Chair of the Fundraising Committee of a local school, a non-paid advisor to a local school’s Building Committee and was one of the founders of and treasurer for the Farnham Charity Bike Ride.
-Leigh is currently the Vice-President of Farnham’s 41 Club who support the local Round Table in all their fund-raising activities.
+After leaving Round Table, members usually go on to join 41 Club, who support the local Round Table in all their fund-raising activities, and after Leigh was voted as President in his second year in Farnham 41 Club he remains an active member of the Committee as the Social Secretary.

 Other charity fundraising activities include completing the famous ‘3 Peaks Challenge’; climbing Ben Nevis, Scafell and Snowden in less than 24hrs from start to finish, off-road mountain bike charity rides from Farnham to Emsworth Harbour on behalf of The Phyllis Tuckwell Hospice (a local Farnham charity) and the British Heart Foundation’s Off-Road London to Brighton ride.